-For this course, the textbook and other materials that may be useful can be accessed on the course reserve through the University of Guelph McLaughlin Library.
+For this course, you will be required to access course reserve materials through the University of Guelph McLaughlin Library.
 To access these items, select Ares on the navbar in CourseLink.
 Note that you will need your Central Login ID and password in order to access items on reserve.

-For further instructions on accessing reserve resources, visit How to Get Course Reserve Materials (https://lib.uoguelph.ca/find/course-reserves-ares/how-get-course-reserve-material/).
+For further instructions on accessing reserve resources, visit How to Get Course Reserve Materials (https://lib.uoguelph.ca/find/course-reserve-ares/how-get-course-reserve-material/).